Research in Management Science

 An international centre of excellence working at the heart of research in management science and operational research.

 The Department is a recognised centre of excellence in Management Science and related fields such as Operational Research, Operations Management, Information Systems and Business Analytics.
 We have a strong commitment to producing research of practical importance, capitalising on our tradition of collaborative research with industry.
-The Department takes the lead in four research centres: the Centre for Marketing Analytics and Forecasting, the Centre for Productivity and Efficiency, Centre for Technological Futures and the Centre for Transport and Logistics.
+The Department takes the lead in four research centres: the Centre for Marketing Analytics and Forecasting, the Centre for Productivity and Efficiency, Centre for Technological Futures and the .
 The Department also has leadership roles in the EPSRC funded STOR-i Centre for Doctoral Training, the Data Science Institute and NATCOR Mathematical Sciences Taught Course Centre.

 Research in Management Science covers a wide range of topics in OR/MS, Business Analytics, Operations Management, Information Systems and Project Management.
 We have particular strengths in the following seven areas.

 Forecasting and market analytics are important activities in organisations and form a critical part of data sciences.
 With the pioneering Centre for Marketing Analytics and Forecasting we provide fundamental and applied research that leads to knowledge exchange between academia and business.

 Our group advances the practice and research foundations of Marketing Analytics and Forecasting, by developing innovative approaches, and a programme of dissemination of best practices through the introduction of new methods, processes and systems.
 Research areas include demand planning and promotional modelling, automatic model selection and data mining, and advancing AIML (artificial intelligence and machine learning) methods for forecasting.

-We are keen in collaborating with the industry on various projects.
-There is also a high demand for research academics in both these two fields, in both industry and academia and we are always looking for interested new PhD students.
+There is also a high demand for researchers in both these two fields, in both industry and academia and we are always looking for interested new PhD students.

-Visit the Centre for Marketing Analytics and Forecasting for more information.
+Visit the Centre for Marketing Analytics and Forecasting for more information on possible collaborative projects.